ec475/USArrests/README.md

-# US Arrests Capstone Data Analysis
+# US Arrests Capstone Data Visualisation

 This project includes visualisation of data about US arrests in 1973.